nidhi965/Instareels/README.md

 Reels will be automatically scrolled up to next reel on ending.

-Do checkout the application on link provided below.
+Do checkout the application on link provided below.Copy the link and open it in your local browser.

 login using following credential: